Powerbridge Technologies Co. Ltd. (PBTS) Shares Down Despite Recent Market Volatility

 PBTS’s Market Performance

-During the last 5 trading sessions, PBTS rose by +3.48%, which changed the moving average for the period of 200-days by -77.12% in comparison to the 20-day moving average, which settled at $0.0978.
+During the last 5 trading sessions, PBTS fell by -1.79%, which changed the moving average for the period of 200-days by -77.23% in comparison to the 20-day moving average, which settled at $0.0979.
 In addition, Powerbridge Technologies Co.
-Ltd. saw -8.08% in overturn over a single year, with a tendency to cut further losses.
+Ltd. saw -12.26% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for PBTS